Discover the best Vienna Instagram spots

 With its main tower rising over 136m, and its roof covered by 230,000 colored tiles, St. Stephen’s Cathedral is, without doubt, one of the main symbols of the Austrian capital.

-The square around it is almost always busy, so you might want to get here early for people-free photos of the gothic cathedral or simply be creative with your angles.
+The square around is, however, almost always busy, so you might want to get here early for people-free photos of the Gothic cathedral or be really creative with your angles.

 04. Helliundleo

-Helliundleo is a low-sugar gelato shop in the heart of Vienna.
-It has a very cute design, made to look like a 2D drawing.
+Helliundleo is a low-sugar gelato shop in the heart of the city.
+It has an adorable interior design, made to look like a 2D drawing.
+In fact, it’s one of the few 2D establishments in Europe (I only know of another 2D cafe in Berlin), though they’re very popular in Asia.

 How to get here: You can find the ice cream shop at Rotenturmstraße 16-18, 1010 Wien, it is quite centrally located.